tonyofrancis/Dispatcher/README.md

 }
 ```
 See how super easy it is to integrate DispatchQueue with Retrofit?
-All you need is a `DispatchCallAdapterFactory` instance, and set your Service methods to return the data wrapped in a DispatchQueue object.
+All you need is a `DispatchQueueCallAdapterFactory` instance, and set your Service methods to return the data wrapped in a DispatchQueue object.
 ### Zipping Queues

 There will be times when you would like to combine the results of two or more queues.
 Call the zip methods to do this.